Marwari people

-The Marwari or Marwadi are an Indian ethnic group that originate from the Marwar region of Rajasthan, India.
+The Marwari or Marwadi (Devanagari: मारवाड़ी) are an Indo-Aryan ethno-linguistic group that originate from the Marwar region of Rajasthan, India.
 Their language, also called Marwari, comes under the umbrella of Rajasthani languages, which is part of the Western Zone of Indo-Aryan languages.

-They have been a highly successful business community, first as inland traders during the era of Rajput kingdoms, and later also as investors in industrial production and other sectors.
-Today, they control many of the country's largest media groups.
-Although spread throughout India, historically they have been most concentrated in Kolkata, Mumbai, Chennai, Delhi, Nagpur, Pune and the hinterlands of central and eastern India.
+Whilst most Marwaris live within India, they have sizeable presence in the neighbouring countries of Pakistan and Nepal.

 Etymology

 The term Marwari once referred to the area encompassed by the former princely state of Marwar, also called the Jodhpur region of southwest Rajasthan in India.
-The Jodhpur region includes the present districts of Barmer, Jalore, Jodhpur, Nagaur, Churu, Pali and parts of Sikar.
+It formed from the two constituent words, Maru (region of Thar Desert) and Wadi (enclosure), effectively indicating the western part of modern day Rajasthan.
 It has evolved to be a designation for the Rajasthani people in general but it is used particularly with reference to certain jātis that fall within the Bania community.
-The most prominent among these communities, are the Agrawals, Khandelwals, Maheshwaris and Oswals.
+The most prominent among these communities are the Agrawals, Khandelwals, Maheshwaris and Oswals.
 It is possible that the association of the Marwari term with Jodhpur owes more to the high status of that place in pre-independence India.

 Dwijendra Tripathi believes that the term Marwari was probably used by the traders only when they were outside their home region; that is, by the diaspora.
 Anne Hardgrove also supports this argument, saying that the Marwari identity could only exist in the context of a diaspora who came from somewhere and that until they migrated they had no such designation.